blissai/bliss-cli/README.md

 Installation
 ------------
 **Please make sure you following the instructions above and have Docker installed correctly before installation.**
+**If deploying on Amazon Web Services, please select an Amazon Machine Image other than the default Amazon AMI.**

 #### Homebrew ####
 You can install the Bliss CLI using Homebrew: